Coflnet/Blog/src/pages/transparancy.md

 ## Code in the open
-Pretty much all our code is or will be published under the `AGPL-3` licence.
+Pretty much all our code is or will be published under the `AGPL-3` license.
-This means it is free to use, copy, modify and redistribute in any form, as long as you also publish any modifications you made (with the same licence).
+This means it is free to use, copy, modify and redistribute in any form, as long as you also publish any modifications you made (with the same license).
 Effectively:
 > you can take our code if you also allow us to take yours.
 Win-Win.